grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 This website is part of my portfolio to present to prospective employers.

 Please note this is merely a course project, and then the information on the side is used for that purpose alone.
 I only use publicly available data for this purpose.
-Data used on this example = https://ourworldindata.org/grapher/global-carbon-dioxide-emissions-by-sector
+CO2 Data used on this example = https://ourworldindata.org/grapher/global-carbon-dioxide-emissions-by-sector
+WorldMap

 ## Demo